 Goulash is an old American standby dish from pantry ingredients.
 Wikipedia notes Goulash celebrated its 100th birthday last year, being published in cookbooks as early as 1914.
 Simple, tasty, cheap and filling, Goulash is familiar to generations of Americans.
 Talk about comfort food!

 I was at a picnic not too long ago and someone had brought this old-fashioned salad along.
 You wouldn’t believe how fast it went.
 Sometimes these simple, old-fashioned recipes really hit the spot; they’re almost a welcome relief!
 Of course, I had to show it to my to my son and his girlfriend.
 It’s a great little recipe to have on a hot summer’s day for home or to bring somewhere.

-This healthier Italian Wedding Soup is a huge fave.
-Tender chicken meatballs, flavored with old world spicing and a touch of ricotta just “make” this soup.
-Nestled into a rich broth brimming with hearty vegetables, it is so delicious, no one will notice how healthy it is!
+This Healthy Italian Wedding Soup is a huge fave at my house.
+The tender meatballs, made from chicken and flavored with old world spicing and a touch of ricotta just “make” this soup.
+They just nestled right into the rich broth brimming with hearty vegetables.
+It is so delicious, no one will notice how healthy it is!